 Our Learning Model

-The Elevated Achievement Learning Model is driven by the learner and answers the question—What does a learner need to know in order to better own his learning?
-The Learning Model is made up of five phases: setting the Learning Context, stating the Learning Outcome, engaging in the Learning Process, producing the Learning Demonstration, and implementing the Learning Application.
+Elevated Achievement’s Learning Model is driven by the learner and answers the question—What does a learner need to know in order to better own his learning?
+The Learning Model is made up of five student-centered phases: setting the Learning Context, stating the Learning Outcome, engaging in the Learning Process, producing the Learning Demonstration, and implementing the Learning Application.

 Remember the more students know about their learning, the more opportunity they have to own their learning.
 The learning model phases help answer the following questions for the student: